Saptarshi-108/Task-Master/README.md

 # Task-Master
-Pomodoro website with Timer for work and breaks.
-Integrated webcam for reminding the users incase they move away from work during work time (work undergoing).
+Pomodoro website with Timer for work and breaks.(done) Integrated webcam for reminding the users incase they move away from work during work time (work undergoing).